danzure/azurerm-templates/recovery-services-vault/README.md

 Below is a detailed list of each file in this repository and its purpose:

-- **hosts.tf**: This file includes the configuration for the virtual machines host(s) that will be used for Azure Virtual Desktop.
-This includes the VM size, os-image, patching and other relevant settings.
-This also includes configuration of following VM extensions: 'AD Domain Join' + 'Host Pool Join'

-- **logs.tf**: This file contains configuration for an Log Analytics Workspace(LAW) for centralised data logging regarding user sessions, host performace, application useage & system events (Optional)

 - **main.tf**: This file contains the main configuration of the primary resourcs for the Azure Virtual Desktop.
 This includes the avd resource group, hostpool, workspace & desktop application group(DAG)

-- **network.tf**: This file contains the configuration for deploying a Virtual Network(VNET) & virtual subnet(SNET) in a seperate resource group.
-Deployment of a Network Security Group(NSG) + default RDP rule is also defined here.

 - **outputs.tf**: This file defines the outputs of the Terraform configuration.
-It provides useful information about the deployed resources, such as IP addresses and resource IDs, which can be used for further configuration or integration.
+It provides useful information about the deployed resources which can be used for further configuration or integration.

 - **providers.tf**: This file specifies the providers required for the Terraform configuration.
 It includes the Azure provider and any other necessary providers for the deployment.

 - **README.md**: This file provides an overview of the repository and detailed information about each file and its purpose.

-- **storage.tf**: This file contains the configuration for two storage accounts, the first storage account for using FSLogix for roaming profile storage, the second for MSIX Application package storage.

 - **variables.tf**: This file contains the variable definitions used in the Terraform configuration.
 It allows for customization of the deployment by setting values for various parameters such as: location, workload/ application, size & tagging.
 Please see file for full list.